+Liberals occupy the invisible line between the extremes.
 Liberals believe in free trade, universal medical care, religious tolerance, liberal border controls and the rights of minorities regardless of colour or sexual orientation.
 They are neither fanatic nor dogmatic.
 Their creed is live and let live.
 They don’t like walls.

-With the pendulum swinging decade by decade from centre left to centre right, liberal democracy in the developed world since 1945 created health services, free schools, pensions, a minimum wage and a safety net to protect the weak and vulnerable.
+With the pendulum swinging decade by decade from centre left to centre right, liberal democracy in the developed world since 1945 has created health services, free schools, pensions, a minimum wage and a safety net to protect the weak and vulnerable.

-The understanding that there is such a thing as society and we all belong to it is destabilised by Populist politicians whose sole object is to win and cling on to power by dividing society into opposing groups: those who think like them and the rest – liberals, socialists, old school conservatives and those whom they describe as liars, peddlers of false news, terrorists and foreigners intent on rape, free housing and state handouts.
+The understanding that there is such a thing as society and we all belong to it is destabilised by populist politicians whose sole object is to win and cling on to power by dividing society into opposing groups: those who think like them versus the rest – liberals, socialists, old school conservatives and those whom they describe as liars, peddlers of false news, terrorists and foreigners intent on rape, free housing and state handouts.

 It is an uncomfortable truth for populists, Europhobes and xenophobes that migrants, according to the Organization for Economic Cooperation and Development (OECD) are not a drain but provide a boost to western economies.